Below are our ratings for the best diamond certifications and summarized insights about each lab's shortcomings.

 HRD Certification

-HRD Antwerp, closely linked to the Antwerp World Diamond Center, occupies a significant role within the diamond trading and supply sector.
+HRD Antwerp, closely linked to the Antwerp World Diamond Center, plays a significant role in the diamond trading and supply sector.
 Established in 1973, HRD represents the Belgian diamond industry.
-The HRD Lab adheres to standards akin to those of GIA and follows grading regulations set by the International Diamond Council, underlining its reliability.
+The HRD Lab adheres to standards similar to those of the GIA and follows grading regulations set by the International Diamond Council, underlining its reliability.

-Nevertheless, it is worth noting the possibility of grade inconsistencies in HRD's grading process, particularly in relation to diamond color and clarity.
-This aspect warrants consideration when contemplating the purchase of HRD-graded diamonds.
+Weakness: It is worth noting the possibility of one grade inconsistency in HRD's grading when it comes to diamond color and clarity.

 HRD reports can be verified here.